Hungary under the Kádár regime: Apex of the Kádár era (1963–1979)

 The Kádár regime was characterized by Goulash Communism, because everyday satisfaction was considered a strategic issue due to 1956, and therefore they tried to increase the standard of living at any cost, even in an unsustainable way.
 A multitude of resorts and hotels were built, and the possibility of vacationing became widespread.
 Foreign (even Western) travel was permitted to a limited extent: such an application could be submitted every three years, which the authorities either approved or rejected.
 Transport and telecommunications began to develop, albeit slowly.
-In addition to subsidized private houses (the Kádár cube, which defined the appearance of smaller settlements, became widespread at that time), a mass of housing estates were built, a significant part of which consisted of Western (e.g. Danish) model prefabricated houses.
+In addition, subsidized private houses (the Kádár cube, which defined the appearance of smaller settlements, became widespread at that time), began to appear and were constructed between the 1960s and the 1980s.

+Throughout the majority of the 1960s and 1970s the people enjoyed more cultural freedoms and a reduction of ideological pressure from the state.
+Hungary's economic resources were mobilized to satisfy consumer demand more effectively by providing a more extensive assortment of consumer goods.
+Some economic reform measures were introduced to integrate limited market mechanisms into the framework of the Soviet-style economy.
+An unfortunate result of this policy were rising economic stresses and high indebtedness which became evident by the late 1980s.

 Hospitals and clinics were built, from 1975 (until 1998) the population became citizens and the rate of participation in social insurance reached 100% (primarily the rural, agricultural population was included in the system), health indicators improved.
 Durable consumer goods were available.
 Dozens of educational institutions were built and the level of education improved.

 During this period, the population began to develop a consumerist petty bourgeoisie (weekend plots, cars, permanent homes, branded Western products), which was also helped by the technological achievements of the third industrial revolution.
 By legitimizing consumption and side jobs (which were forbidden in many other socialist countries), anyone could (in theory) buy or apply for a telephone, refrigerator, television, car, summer house, and other goods that significantly improved the individual's sense of comfort, which made the system itself more bearable.
 The previous forced puritanism was replaced by consumer mass culture, and the principle of equality was replaced by the importance of personal existence.

-Due to the development and better life prospects, Kádár himself was also better regarded, his role in the suppression of the revolution was no longer much discussed, and over time he became a kind of paternal leader in the eyes of the people.
+Ideological intrusion into the average citizen's lives was low, and due to the development and better life prospects, Kádár himself was also better regarded, his role in the suppression of the revolution was no longer much discussed, and over time he became a kind of paternal leader in the eyes of the people.